asqwerty666/slurm-modpy/README.md

 ## Description

 Only one function is intended to be used here, **send_sbatch()**.
 This function takes a dictionary as argument with the data to run a given *sbatch* script.
+The keys of input dictionary should be a subset of:

+ - mem_per_cpu
+ - cpus
+ - time
+ - job_name
+ - mailtype
+ - partition
+ - filename
+ - output
+ - command
+ - dependency

 ## Usage